-When the weekend arrives, it’s usually cause for celebration.
+When the weekend arrives, it’s usually a cause for celebration.

 I find myself looking forward to soaking up as much sun as possible before Monday comes knocking.
 But, sometimes the weather simply won’t cooperate with my best-laid plans for spending time outside.